JetBrains/devcontainers-examples/README.md

 - Appropriate versions of libraries and dependencies
 - Runtimes required by a specific codebase and project, used in continuous integration and testing.
 - Simple onboard new people (The development environment is configured automatically.)
+- Utilize remote development capabilities, working with code on a server equipped with Docker and necessary hardware

-- The goal of DevContainers is to provide a fully functional, reproducible development environment along with an IDE.
+The goal of DevContainers is to provide a fully functional, reproducible development environment along with an IDE.

 DevContainers help save a lot of time setting up the development environment, especially during the onboarding of new employees to a project.
 For new colleagues, it often translates to reading tons of documentation.
 Besides coding, developers frequently spend time figuring out which dependencies are needed to make the code work.
-Or the code was written on macOS and for some reason, it doesn't work when run on Windows.
-What could have gone wrong? :)

 JetBrains development environments are introducing built-in support for DevContainers.
 DevContainers come pre-configured with the required environments and dependencies as needed for your project.